 While Mauritius is on my list, I got the chance to observe the sand falls phenomena in Cabo San Lucas (aka Los Cabos), an incredibly beautiful place where the Pacific Ocean meets the Sea of Cortez.
 The sand cascades here at the so-called ‘Land’s End’ are said to be formed by the friction between the tectonic plates of North America and the Pacific.
 Due to recent swells, there was no action at the largest sand falls on my diving day, thus I just did see a few tiny ones.
 You can’t really force nature to fulfill your expectations, but I’m grateful for it being full of bizarre phenomena.

-Here is another Youtube video, where the divers were obviously luckier than me.
+Here is another YouTube video https://youtu.be/79U06r0ZhgY, where the divers were obviously luckier than me.

 In Cabo San Lucas, besides the undersea waterfall of sand, you can also observe an impressive array of marine biodiversity, including fish and corals of all shapes and colors.
 Once you submerge your head underwater, you’ll easily see why Jacques Cousteau famously called this tropical marine forest “the world’s aquarium”, and your mind will eventually perform a perfect somersault.

 |A sea-desert ecosystem made known by Jacques Cousteau.